nedimf/SimpleApi/README.md

 ```

 ####  HTTP Request Method PUT
-Info : For this step you need to have already registerd user
+Info : For this step you need to have already registered user

 * Open a client application